XIMDEX/xcms/README.md

 Ximdex is a semantic Content Management System (CMS) that allows the generation of content and services in different technologies (PHP, J2EE, .NET, XML/XSLT, etc.).

+To install Ximdex, you can download the shell script [INSTALL_XIMDEX.sh]  (https://raw.githubusercontent.com/XIMDEX/ximdex/develop/XIMDEX_INSTALL.sh) to a clean directory.
+This script will automatically download the last release, configure it and install Ximdex.

-Note: See 'INSTALLATION' file for installation instructions.
+Note: See 'INSTALLATION' file for installation instructions of previous versions.

 * Description
   -----------